 What is Marketing Automation?

-Marketing automation is software that enables marketers to automate repetitive tasks across different channels using “automation workflows.”
-Workflows are sets of predefined conditions that trigger specific actions, such as sending an email or updating an attribute in your contact database.
+Marketing automation is software that enables marketers to automate repetitive tasks across different channels by predefining a set of rules or conditions that trigger specific actions (e.g. sending an email or adding a contact to a certain email list).
+These predefined scenarios are called “marketing automation workflows.”

 Marketing automation is one of the fastest growing tools in terms of adoption among digital marketers because of its ability to scale important one-to-one communications and marketing tasks without any technical skills.